 - Bioengineering has developed different concepts for customized kill tanks, which do not delay the production process.

-- Conforming with local laws and customer requirements, these decontamination systems can be manually operated in batch or continuous mode, or automated and be fully documented.
+- Conforming with local laws and customer requirements, these decontamination systems can be manually operated or automated in batch or continuous mode.
+Fully documentation available.

 Select the regulation-conform decontamination system for your process and plant/system:

-Continuous decontamination: When a certain level is reached, the contaminated wastewater is circulated through the sterilization system.
+Continuous decontamination: When a certain level is reached in the collection tank, the contaminated wastewater is circulated through the sterilization system.
 Here, it is pre-heated to 100° C and then pumped into the second heat exchanger, where it is heated to 140° C for 30 seconds.
 The inactivated wastewater is then cooled off in the third heat exchanger.
 Afterwards, it is discharged into the sewer system.
 A heat-recovery system is also integrated in the continuous decontamination.
 The complete process can be automated and documented.